 Salmonella and other disease outbreaks (like Legionnaires’ disease outbreaks) do not typically provide a good basis for class action lawsuits.
-In order for a class action lawsuit to be successful, the victims must all have suffered very similar harm.
+In order for a class-action lawsuit to be successful, the victims must all have suffered very similar harm.
 In disease outbreaks, though, victims often can sustain very different degrees of injury.
-Some people who contract Salmonella food poisoning experience only minor stomach discomfort; others, however, can experience devastating and lifelong illness because of the highly preventable infection.
+Some people who contract Salmonella food poisoning experience only minor stomach discomfort; others, however, can experience devastating and lifelong illnesses because of the highly preventable infection.
 For this reason, we believe that each victim is unique and each client deserves compensation commensurate with their individual damage and suffering.

 Can I Still Sue Best BBQ for Damages?

 If you ate at Best BBQ during the summer and were subsequently diagnosed with food poisoning, you may have the right to sue the restaurant for compensation.
 Your best strategy, in this case, is to engage a Salmonella lawyer who has won or settled cases against restaurants.
-Call our law firm at 1-888-377-8900 (toll free).
+Call our law firm at 1-888-377-8900 (toll-free).